-Best credit cards for Canadians with good credit scores
+Best credit cards for Canadians with good credit July 2024

 Partners on this page provide us earnings.

-Having a good credit score is critically important in Canada, because it indicates your creditworthiness to lenders if you’re ever looking to secure additional credit.
-Not only does a good credit score make you more likely to be approved when you apply for a credit card, but it may also mean that the credit cards that you’re qualified to apply for will offer premium perks and benefits.
+Having a good credit score is important in Canada because it indicates your creditworthiness to lenders if you ever need to secure additional credit.
+Not only does a good credit score make you more likely to be approved when you apply for a credit card, but it can also enable you to access premium credit cards with great perks.

 What are the best credit cards for Canadians with good credit scores?
-Below are six of our top suggestions.
+Here are our top picks.

 Best credit cards for good credit in Canada